rage/programming-23/data/part-10/3-oo-programming-techniques.md

 ## Increment

-Please implement the addition operator + which allows you to add a given number of days to a SimpleDate object.
+Please implement the addition operator `+` which allows you to add a given number of days to a SimpleDate object.
 The operator should return a new SimpleDate object.
-The original object should not change.
+The original object should not be changed.

 ```python
 d1 = SimpleDate(4, 10, 2020)